hmcts/chart-idam-pr/.github/CONTRIBUTING.md

 ## What you should know about this application

-This project is a helm chart used for deploying our applications.
+This project is a helm chart that manages redirect_uris for service applications in IDAM.
+It can be used for deploying service applications in environments where the application URL is dynamic.

 ## Before contributing